This Slow Cooker Red Beef Curry is packed full of vegetables and flavour! Made in the slow cooker, the beef becomes super tender.

 - Add coconut milk, fish sauce, curry paste, ginger, peanut butter, brown sugar and garlic to the slow cooker, then whisk together to combine.

-- Add onion, carrots, beef and eggplant then stir through the sauce.
+- Add onion, carrots and beef then stir through the sauce.

 - Set slow cooker to low for 8 hours or high for 4 hours.
-Stir once during cooking.
+Halfway through cooking, add the aubergine and stir.

 - 30 minutes before end time add the green beans then let them cook through.